VariableVic/google-analytics-medusa/README.md

 # Medusa GA4 Plugin

-A Google Analytics 4 plugin for Medusa that automatically tracks ecommerce events on your backend.
+A Google Analytics 4 plugin for Medusa that automatically tracks ecommerce events on your backend using Measurement Protocol.
 This plugin implements server-side tracking for key ecommerce events in your Medusa store.

 ## Features